AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### [!DNL Assets] {#assets-6590}

-[!DNL Adobe Experience Manager] 6.5.9.0 [!DNL Assets] fixes the following issues and provides the following enhancements.
+[!DNL Adobe Experience Manager] 6.5.9.0 [!DNL Assets] fixes the following issues.

-* To verify that a hidden predicate is working after the change, [!DNL Experience Manager] checks that any hidden folder is not displayed on the interface.
-To improve performance, the `hidden=false` condition is moved from JCR query to QueryBuilder evaluator (NPR-36291).

-* Added a global [!DNL Dynamic Media] configuration to prevent any synchronize, publish, or upload actions to [!DNL Dynamic Media] from [!DNL Experience Manager].
-This configuration overrides all the other configurations, for example selective sync (NPR-36280).

-* Asset Livecopy rendition can be modified without cancelling the inheritance (NPR-36234).
+* Asset Livecopy rendition can be edited, on the Firefox browser, without cancelling inheritance with the primary copy (NPR-36234).

-* Custom `ViewerPresets` and CSS are not replicated to [!DNL Dynamic Media] when [!DNL Dynamic Media] is activated selectively and disabled by default (NPR-36232).

 * The tags created from within a tag selection element in a [!UICONTROL Folder Metadata Schema] form are not saved (NPR-36119).

-* You can use ellipsis as an annotation to review assets.
-When a small ellipse is used, the ellipse overlaps with the number of the annotation in the print version (NPR-36114).
+* When a small ellipse is used to annotate assets, the ellipse overlaps with the number of the annotation in the print version (NPR-36114).
 * In Column view, in some cases, [!DNL Experience Manager] does not prompt for duplicate asset conflict when a duplicate asset is uploaded (NPR-36048).
 * Share Link dialog does not close by clicking close button if it is opened and no changes are made (NPR-36030).
+* When multiple assets are selected to update the properties, sometimes either an error occurs, or properties of a deselected asset get updated (NPR-36002).
+* When on asset upload whitespaces are added in the beginning or end of asset file names, with remaining characters same as the name of an existing asset in the repository, the existing asset is replaced without logging any error (NPR-36001).
+* When video is played in the asset details page, the play and pause options do not function (NPR-35999).
+* When unpublishing assets in bulk, Brand Portal generates an error suggesting that the request URI is too long (NPR-35954).
+* When an asset with long annotation text is printed, the annotation text is trimmed, even if space is available (NPR-35948).
+* The option to move to Next page is disabled on selecting the page on select Templates view on Create Catalog page (CQ-4315462).
+* When update asset workflow is started on the video asset, the page refreshes repeatedly (CQ-4313375).

 #### [!DNL Dynamic Media] {#dynamic-media-6590}

-* Bug fix 1
+Adobe Experience Manager 6.5.9.0 Assets fixes the following issues in Dynamic Media:
+* Custom ViewerPresets and CSS are not replicated to [!DNL Dynamic Media] when [!DNL Dynamic Media] is activated selectively and disabled by [default](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/config-dm.html?lang=en#troubleshoot-dm-config) (NPR-36232).
+* When attempting to preview video renditions on asset details page the videos are slow to load (CQ-4320122).
+* Browser page gets unresponsive and slows down when uploading more than 200 assets with Duplicate Asset Detector enabled (CQ-4319633).
+* When a panoramic image asset is added on the panoramic media component on a page, then an Uncaught Reference error is logged (CQ-4317666).
+* When interactive media viewer is implemented with experience fragment, the experience fragment is not opened from the publisher and an error is logged (CQ-4317655).
+* Publish to Dynamic Media option is not available in Quick Publish in metadataeditor view (CQ-4317199).
+* Site Authors with read only permissions can use smart crop functionality on assets and edit the smart cropped renditions.
+However, users with read only permissions should not be able to edit asset properties in Sites Dev instance (CQ-4316450).
+* Video annotations do not work for folder paths where Dynamic Media configuration is not enabled, even if the AEM instance is set-up Dynamic Media mode (CQ-4314950).
+* When the assets title has double byte, multi-byte, high ASCII, Cyrillic, surrogate pair, Hebrew, Arabic, and GB18030 characters, then on publishing to Dynamic Media the asset title have a question mark (?)
+(CQ-4311872).

 ### [!DNL Commerce] {#commerce-6590}